-Workforce Plan - Key Area Actions
+Workforce Plan - Key Actions

-The following outlines the measures and actions that will be implemented by Council to enable successful Workforce Management and achievement of Council's goals.
-Human Resources in conjunction with management, are responsible for the development, implementation and review of the Workforce Plan.
+The following outlines the measures and actions that will be implemented by Council to enable successful workforce management and achievement of Council's goals.
+Human Resources in conjunction with management are responsible for the development, implementation and review of the Workforce Plan.

-Key Area 1: Attract and Retain the right people Improve recruitment experience Refine recruitment process and approach 2024/2025 Develop 'people' pipelines Build strong links with local Schools, TAFE and universities as a source of work-experience; trainees/apprentices and cadets.
-Attend the Careers Expo Linked in with TAFE NSW Direct recruitment of the apprentices and trainees Connected with Country Universities Targeted retention of 'talent' Determine rewards and recognition approaches to assist in the retention of talent.
-2024/2025 Key Area 2: Build and leverage the capa ability of our workforce Leverage outgoing organisation knowledge Draft and implement Ageing Workforce Strategy - focus on transition to retirement Set up structured knowledge sharing environments Complete post service level reviews 2024/2025 Implement Training Plans Consolidate individual training and development plans 2024/2025 Increase skill across the workforce Continue to Develop/Deliver Leadership Development program Annually Develop and implement turn-key training for workforce (online and face-to face) ELMO Training modules
+Key Area 1: Attract and Retain the right people Improve recruitment experience Review recruitment processes approach and platform 2025/2026 Develop 'people' connections with Build links with local Schools, TAFE and universities as a source of trainees, Link with TAFE NSW & external agencies apprentices and cadets Country Universities Direct recruitment of apprentices and trainees Targeted retention of 'talent' Determine rewards and recognition approaches to assist in the retention of Annually talent Key Area 2: Build and leverage the ca apability of our workforce Leverage outgoing organisation Set up structured knowledge sharing environments and prepare an Ageing 2026/2027 knowledge Workforce Strategy Implement Training Plans Consolidate individual training and development plans into a register 2025/2026 Increase skill across the workforce Develop and implement learning and development content for workforce ELMO Training module Develop a Leadership Development Program delivery 2026/2027 Key Area 3: Enhance Organisation Development and Culture Build employee culture of Complete Employee Engagement survey and analyse feedback Engage provider engagement "MasterTek" to deliver Enhance work culture of Council Establishing orgnisational values.
+Leadership development for Managers 2025/2026 and Coordinators and identifying ways to improve engagement and remove silos.
+Key area 4: Enhancing Performance through Management Build Management capability Provide clear guidelines and training to supervisors to assist in the Annual refresher training management of performance Performance Appraisals All staff to have a performance appraisal undertaken Annually Develop contemporary approach to performance assessment 2026/2027

-Key Area 3: Enhance Organisation Deve elopment Build employee culture of engagement Complete Employee Engagement survey Engaged provider "MasterTek" to deliver in 2024/2025 Employee Value Proposition Clarify and develop Council's EVP - "I work at Council & that works for you!"
-June 2025 Position Council as a place-based employer Leverage benefits of the unique ability for Council to contribute to local growth initiatives through the employment of local resources.
-To be developed 2025/2026 Key area 4: Enhancing Performance thr ough Management Build Management capability Provide clear guidelines and training to supervisors to assist in the management of performance Ongoing Leverage high performer's through increased development opportunities Work one on one with employees and agree a development approach to appraisals 2025/2026 Performance Appraisals All staff to have a performance appraisal undertaken Annually Develop contemporary approach to performance assessment 2025/2026 Key Area 5: Provide a workplace that is focused on employee Work, Health and Safety (WHS) Effective and Efficient processes Develop Council WHS Program Annually review Implement IT systems to enhance WHS management 2025/2026 Improved approach to RTW Update Council WHS and HR Policy and Process Annually review Coordination Upskill RTW Coordinators and Supervisors to manage RTW more proactively Ongoing Reduce time lost per injury Annual reduction in LIT Wellbeing and Lifestyle Roll out Employee Wellbeing Survey at regular intervals Completed 2023 Provide two opportunities per year to employees to assist with Employee Wellbeing Ongoing

-Key Area 6: Improve Employee Relatio ns through an 'employee voice' approach Effective and Efficient processes Implement IT systems to enhance payroll and people management ElementTime staged implementation to be completed December 2024 ELMO training implementation Embed Workforce management strategies that allow an opportunity Update Council HR Policy and Procedures Ongoing for the employee's voice to be heard
+Key Area 5: Provide a workplace that is focused on employee Work, Health and Safety (WHS) Effective and Efficient processes Review and implement Council WHS Framework Annually review Implement corporate systems to enhance WHS management (DoneSafe in conjunction with StateCover Mutual) 2025/2026 roll out Improved approach to Return to Work (RTW) Coordination Update Council WHS Policies and Procedures 3-year review intervals for all Work (KTW) Coordination Upskill Supervisors to proactively manage RTW with WHS assistance Reduce time lost per injury policies Ongoing neduce time lost per injury Annual reduction Wellbeing and Lifestyle Develop and Implement Employee Wellbeing Strategy 2025/2026 roll out Key Area 6: Improve Employee Relat ions through an 'employee voice' approach Effective and Efficient processes Implement corporate systems to enhance payroll and people management ElementTime & ELMO training model implementation Embed Workforce management Update Council Human Resources Policies and Procedures in timely 3-year review intervals for all strategies that allow an opportunity for the employee's voice to be heard manner policies